capillariesio/capillaries/doc/what.md

 ## What it is

-Capillaries is a distributed data-processing framework that:
+Capillaries is a distributed data processing framework that:
 - works with structured row-based data
 - splits data into batches that can be processed as separate jobs on multiple machines in parallel
 - allows scenarios that involve human operator supervision and data validation